dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/3. Unsupervised Learning/DBSCAN Notebook/README.md

 * Which values do you believe best satisfy scenario 1?
 * Which values do you believe best satisfy scenario 2?

+Epsilon=1.3, min_samples=5 seems to do a good job here.
+There are other similar ones as well (1,2), for example.
+Epsilon=1.3, min_samples=20 does the best job to satisfy scenario 2